 Configuring the ServiceNow Connection in USM Anywhere

 To support the ServiceNow response actions in USM Anywhere, you must configure a connection with the ServiceNow instance.
-This connection enables the AlienApp to perform CRUD operations using the ServiceNow Table and Aggregate REST APIs.
+This connection enables the AlienApp to perform CRUD operations using the ServiceNow Table APIs and ServiceNow Aggregate APIs.

 To configure the connection